THE LAUNCESTON BOYS TEMPERANCE INSTITUTE, Wooda Road:

-The committee had purchased several old houses and sheds in Wooda Road which, together with the new buildings, will make a total cost of about £1,100, and something like £400 has already been raised.
+The committee had purchased several old houses and sheds in Wooda Road which, together with the new buildings, brought a total cost of about £1,100.
 One of the houses remains standing and inhabited, and the rent will gradually help to wipe off the floating debt which will spread over a series of years and be assisted by several annual subscriptions promised.
 The work of erection was commenced sometime since by the contractor, Mr Broad, and the walls are already a considerable height from the foundations.

-The institute is being built on a capital central site in Wooda Road, purchased sometime since at a cost of £800.
-The building will have a southern frontage towards the road of 30 feet 6 ins, from which it is entered, and a depth of about 96 feet.
+The institute was built on a capital central site in Wooda Road, purchased at a cost of £800.
+The building has a southern frontage towards the road of 30 feet 6 ins, from which it is entered, and a depth of about 96 feet.

 The ground floor comprises: entrance hall, senior members’ room, library, lavatories, care-keeper’s apartments, noisy games room, workshops, and gymnasium court, with easy access from the lane on the western side.
 From the entrance hall a large staircase will lead to a hall to seat 150 persons, with two exits, and a refreshment room, also a large reading room and class room.

-The front is being built of local cut stone of various colours, with granite quoins, Bath stone widows, and Polyphant columns which will be of very imposing appearance.
-The building has been designed by Messrs Wise & Wise, architects, Launceston, under whose supervision the work is being carried out by Mr W Broad, contractor, of the same town, to be completed by July next.
+The front is built of local cut stone of various colours, with granite quoins, Bath stone widows, and Polyphant columns which are of a very imposing appearance.
+The building was designed by Messrs Wise & Wise, architects, Launceston, under whose supervision the work was carried out by Mr W Broad, contractor, of the same town, and was completed in the Julyof 1889.

 The stone laying ceremony commenced at 4 pm, the first stone being laid by Canon Moore.
 Mr J Treleaven then presented Mr Kelly with a trowel in the name of the committee and members of the brigade and asked him to lay the second stone.